Interactive-Intelligent-Systems/diarg/README.md

     sequence is, with respect to its predecessor, an expansion (only additions to the preceding framework), or a normal expansion (only additions of arguments and no additions of attack relations between existing arguments).

-2. **Enforcement of consistent conclusions**.
-DiArg can enforce the consistency of the conclusions that are made at the different iteration steps; *i.e.*, when normally expanding an argumentation framework, an argument that has previously been considered a valid conclusion can only be discarded if any of the new arguments is now considered a valid conclusion.
+2. **Enforcement of consistent (reference independent) conclusions**.
+DiArg can enforce the reference independence of the conclusions that are made at the different iteration steps; *i.e.*, when normally expanding an argumentation framework, an argument that has previously been considered a valid conclusion can only be discarded if any of the new arguments is now considered a valid conclusion.
 Similarly, DiArg can enforce cautious monotony across iterations.